 Keep reading to find out some astonishing facts that back my decision to choose a safer route.
 According to the California Childhood Lead Poisoning Prevention Branch (CLPPB), some dishes contain enough lead to cause severe lead poisoning and this has significant health impacts.
-Other dishes with lower levels pose problems as the lead accumulates in the body over time and contribute to your overall lead exposure.
-This is of importance to us at SafBaby, because our babies will be absorbing these toxins for a longer period of time, and absorbing them at a much greater rate than us adults.
+Other dishes with lower levels pose problems as the lead accumulates in the body over time and contributes to your overall lead exposure.
+This is of importance to us at SafBaby because our babies will be absorbing these toxins for a longer period of time and absorbing them at a much greater rate than us adults.

 - eating foods with an acid base